airbytehq/airbyte/docs/connector-development/connector-builder-ui/overview.md

 From this point on your connector is a regular low-code CDK connector.
 It can now be distributed as a docker image and be made part of the regular Airbyte connector catalog.
 For more information, read the [overview page for the publishing process](/connector-development/#publishing-a-connector).

 :::note
-The connector builder UI is in beta, which means it’s still in active development and may include backward-incompatible changes.
+Connector Builder UI is in beta, which means it’s still in active development and may include backward-incompatible changes.
 Share feedback and requests with us on our Slack channel or email us at feedback@airbyte.io

 Developer updates will be announced via our #help-connector-development Slack channel.
 If you are using the CDK, please join to stay up to date on changes and issues.
 :::